MicrosoftDocs/well-architected/well-architected/security/secure-development-lifecycle.md

 **Decommission legacy assets** that are stale or no longer in use.
 Doing so reduces the surface area of the application.

 Maintenance also includes incident fixes.
-If issues are found in production, they need to be promptly integrated back in the process so that they don't recur.
+If issues are found in production, they need to be promptly integrated back into the process so that they don't recur.

 Continuously improve your secure coding practices to keep up with the threat landscape.